List of The Grudge characters: Ben

 Ben (portrayed by Mike Straub) is a security guard and the assistant of Dr. Sullivan.
 After he sees Kayako kill Jake through the camera, he calls to Dr. Sullivan and both are shocked to see Jake's mangled corpse.
-Later when Kayako is chasing Dr. Sullivan, Dr. Sullivan begs him to open the door to save her, but he's busy at cleaning the floor and therefore he did not hear her.
+Later when Kayako is chasing Dr. Sullivan, Dr. Sullivan begs him to open the door to save her, but he was busy cleaning the floor and did not hear her.